-Ranking models lie at the heart of research on information retrieval (IR).
-With the advance of deep neural networks, we have witnessed a substantial growth of interest in neural ranking models (NRMs) [9, 18, 36, 40], achieving new state-of-the-art results in learning query-document relevance patterns.
-Recent research has explored pre-trained language models (e.g., BERT [11] and ELMo [44]) in the context of document ranking, and shown that they can achieve remarkable success on a variety of search tasks [17, 24, 32].
-The impact of pre-trained models is not limited to academic research.
+Ranking models are central to information retrieval (IR) research.
+With the advance of deep neural networks, we are witnessing a rapid growth in neural ranking models (NRMs) [9, 18, 36, 40], achieving new state-of-the-art results in learning query-document relevance patterns.
+Recent